Harrier

 About the Harrier

-Standing 19 to 21 inches tall and weighing 45 to 60 pounds, the Harrier is a medium-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 19 to 21 inches tall and weighing 45 to 60 pounds, the Harrier is a medium-sized dog.
+Often described as a Beagle on steroids, they are larger and more athletic than Beagles but smaller and more compact than English Foxhounds.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview